 [(1 / 1.80) * 100 + (1 / 3.50) * 100 + (1 / 4.10) * 100] -

-When you play with one online sportsbook, you have to play with the odds that they provide and these odds are based on their own ‘book’.
+From Kuwait, when you play with just one online sportsbook, you have to play with the odds that they provide and these odds are based on their own ‘book’.
 The ‘book’ is the collection of all the bets that have been placed by their customers, plus the kind of profit they want to derive.
 In the end, your opinion on the game is at the mercy of their odds and their margins.
 With this kind of profit margin above, you would need to win around 60% of your bets over time to maintain profitability.

 With OddsJet, because you get a chance to get the best odds for your opinions, your best available odds might look like this:

 [(1 / 1.85) * 100 + (1 / 3.70) * 100 + (1 / 4.50) * 100] = 3.3% odds margin.

 By comparing odds in the example above, your available odds margins came down over five full percentage points from over 8.5% to 3.3% for a single event bet.
 When this kind of improvement is applied to your overall betting patterns, you can thus stay profitable by winning a little more than 50% of your bets as opposed to nearly 60%.
 Thus, finding your ideal odds with OddsJet gives you more room for error toward profitability.
 Thus even when it comes to single event bets, OddsJet can really help you find where you should be playing.

 An outright winner is the winner of a given league or tournament.
 Outright winner betting markets can have the highest variation in odds pricing between betting sites.
 This is especially the case when you are considering a potential outright winner that is not the heaviest favourite.